 A student must satisfy all of the following criteria to be considered for the Research Fellowship:

-- Must be registered for at least 1 credit hour every semester (except summer).
+- Must be registered for at least 1 graduate credit hour in Fall 2019/Spring 2020.

 - Must be a member of a properly registered and active GSA group.

-The Research Fellowship is made possible by the generous support of the Graduate School, and the Graduate Student Governance Association.
+The Research Fellowship is made possible by the generous support of the Graduate School, the UC Office of Research and the Graduate Student Government.

 Students may apply for individual Research Fellowships.
 All research proposals will be considered and are not required to align with thesis or dissertation projects.
 Research Fellowships are a one-time award per degree.
 If a student graduates after receiving a Research Fellowship and returns to the University of Cincinnati to complete another degree, he or she may be eligible for another Research Fellowship in their new degree.
 The maximum amount that a student can be awarded is $1200 for the regular Research Fellowship and $1500 for Advancement of Diversity or Interdisciplinary Research Awards.

-To be submitted electronically as 1 PDF file only, consisting of 5 or 6 parts:
+To be submitted electronically as 1 PDF file only, consisting of 6 parts:

-- GSGA Research Application Form (MS Word .doc).
-Please note: If you are a current GSA officer applying for this Fellowship, please do not sign your own application but instead have another officer sign for you.
+- GSG Research Application Form Please note: If you are a current GSA officer applying for this Fellowship, please do not sign your own application but instead have another officer sign for you.

 - Statement of Purpose.
 Maximum 3 pages double-spaced, with no less than 1″ margins and 11 pt font.
 If the Research Fellowship will be used for travel, the location and dates must be mentioned here.
 The Statement of Purpose should detail your research project for a non-specialized audience.
 Please answer:

 - Who, what, why, how, and in what time frame.